There is a lot to consider when it comes to taking care of your home.

 6. Humidity Issues

 In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into hiking up the temperature.
 Common complaints when the humidity is too low are dry air, sore throats, and chapped skin.
 Incorrect humidity can even negatively impact wooden floors and furniture.
-Today’s best heating units help to keep this crucial balance right where it should be, adding or removing moisture before it ever enters the heating system.
+Today’s best heating units help to keep this crucial balance right where it should be, adding or removing moisture before it ever enters the HVAC unit.

 7. Air Quality Issues

-So you do all your homework and decide you do need a new furnace, or you want to upgrade your furnace to green technology, replace your home’s ductwork, or do a total rebuild of the entire system, call Jack Nelson Service Experts today for a free, no-obligation Home Comfort Analysis.
+So you do all your research and decide you do need a new furnace, or you want to upgrade your furnace to green technology, replace your home’s ductwork, or do a total rebuild of the entire system, call Jack Nelson Service Experts today for a free, no-obligation Home Comfort Analysis.